+- 4.1.To ensure compliance to this AO and for progress monitoring, reporting shall be as follows: - Monthly Reports.
+EO 70 Regional PFPs shall prepare monthly reports on EO 70 implementation using the prescribed monthly reporting form (Annex F).
+This will include details on assistance provided to FRs, community resiliency, DSWD Activities and FO participation in the RTF-ELCAC.

+EO 70 RFPs shall review and consolidate the reports of the Regional PFPs and submit the same to the Office of the Undersecretary for Inclusive and Sustainable Peace (OU-ISP) every 5th day of the succeeding month.

+The OU-ISP will prepare the national consolidation for these reports, for submission to the NTF-ELCAC and the different Clusters/ Lines of Efforts.

-- 4.1.
-To ensure compliance to this AO and for progress monitoring, reporting shall be as follows: - Monthly Reports.
-All EO 70 Regional Focal Person of Field Offices shall submit monthly report on the progress of the program level indicators to the Office of the Undersecretary for Inclusive and Sustainable Peace, copy furnished all the concerned programs with the use of DSWD EO 70 Results Matrix. - Quarterly Reports.
-At the Field Offices, all involved EO 70 Program Focal Persons shall submit quarterly report to the EO 70 Regional Focal Person of Field Offices on the progress of the output and program level indicators with the use of the DSWD Harmonized Planning, Monitoring and Evaluation System (HPMES) in compliance to DSWD AO 8 s.
+■ Quarterly Reports.
+All EO 70 Regional Program Focal Persons shall submit quarterly reports on the progress of the EO 70 output and program level indicators to the National Program Management Offices (NPMO) concerned using the DSWD Harmonized Planning, Monitoring and Evaluation System (HPMES) Forms 4, 4A and 4B per DSWD AO 8 s.
+2019, for vetting and consolidation.
+NPMOs shall then submit the consolidated regional reports to the OU-ISP.

+The same report will also be submitted by the EO 70 Regional Program Focal Persons to the Policy Development and Planning Section (PDPS) of the respective FOs, through the EO 70 Regional Focal Person, for onward submission to the Policy Development and Planning Bureau (PDPB).

+Submission of the quarterly reports shall follow the prescribed timeline of the HPMES pursuant to DSWD AO 8 s.
 2019.
-The same report will be submitted for inclusion in the consolidated regional report to the Policy Development and Planning Section (PDPS).
-(Please see Annex F for HPMES). - National Report.
-The Office of the Undersecretary for Inclusive and Sustainable Peace will prepare the national consolidation for submission to the oversight agencies copy furnish the Policy Development and Planning Bureau (PDPB). - 4.2.
+(Please see Annex G for HPMES Results Matrix).

+- Annual Accomplishment Report.
+The OU-ISP shall prepare the Annual Accomplishment Report for the EO 70 Program at the end of every year, based on reports submitted by the FOs. - Incident Reports.
+Major incidents related to the DSWD EO 70 implementation, including disturbances and threats to peace and security, are to be reported immediately by the concerned FO to the OUISP, whether through email, text message or call.
+Likewise, the OUISP shall be informed immediately of any upcoming major event related to EO 70. - 4.2.
 Program Evaluation.
 Program evaluation on the implementation shall be done annually through the conduct of a Program Review and Evaluation Workshop (PREW) in compliance to DSWD AO 9 s.
 2019.
 An official report on the result of the PREW shall be processed for possible program implementation enhancement.
-The PDPB shall ensure the conduct of the PREW.
+The PDPB shall ensure the conduct of the PREW. - 4.3.

-4.3.
 DSWD Outcome Evaluation.
 The DSWD Results Framework shall be evaluated by a third party based on the outcome indicators committed by the Department.
 Appropriate funding shall be proposed in 2022 by the Office of the Undersecretary for Sustainable and Inclusive Peace.